NevelStar/ECNURVCORE/RTL/Pipeline/readme.txt

 	Hold logic is set for load hazard
 	The instruction can be set as NOPE in control hazard Module "ctrl.v" is reserved for branch prediction

+ver 1.1:
+·Branch prediction supported:
+	Used a buffer whose depth is one to store the pc of branch instruction and target If the pc is stored in the buffer, ctrl unit will predict to jump